getsolus/packages/packages/py/python-pysmbc/README.md

 ## Running tests

-Once the setup prerequisites have been sorted, navigate into the `./nosetests_/` directory in your upstream clone direcotry and run the tests with:
+Once the setup prerequisites have been sorted, navigate into the `./nosetests_/` directory in your upstream clone directory and run the tests with:

 `nosetests`